The Five Tasks: What Every Senior Leader Needs to Do!Sep 01, 2020

 I spend most of my time advising CEOs, business owners, and entrepreneurs around areas of strategy, leadership, and faith.
 After more than three decades of examining what senior leaders do when they are most effective, here’s where I’ve landed: there are five vital tasks for every senior leader.
 Just five.
 Every senior leader must set direction, set speed, set risk, set resources, and set culture.

-I am thrilled to announce the upcoming release of my latest book The Five Tasks: What Every Senior Leader Needs to Do!
+I am thrilled to announce the release of my latest book The Five Tasks: What Every Senior Leader Needs to Do!

 The Must Do’s